CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

     - **!word**

-       A **!** in front of the word, reverse it's meaning and removes objects from the matching set if the word is found in a field.
+       An exclamation point **!** in front of the word, reverse it's meaning and removes objects from the matching set if the word is found in a field.

 ### example search strings
 Remember, the whitespace-delimited tokens are processed as a boolean "and" operator, but the comma-delimited values in a key=value pair are processed as a boolean "or" operator.